StreetCodeAcademy/programming-fundamentals/karel-controlflow/README.md

 We want Karel to venture outside of his enclosure, pick up the beeper, and return to where he started.

 How could we do this?
-We know from our methods list we have the move() and pickBeeper() commands at our disposal.
+We know from our methods list we have the move() and takeBall() commands at our disposal.
 However, it seems that just moving forward isn't enough - after a few steps forward Karel would hit a wall.
 Referencing back to our methods list, we see that Karel can also turn right.
 We'll have to incorporate a few turns into our list of commands to make sure Karel can move outside of his house and return safely without hitting any walls.
 A working program would look like this:

 ```java
 move();